Meta explores decentralized social network app for text updates

-March 10 (Reuters) - Facebook-owner Meta Platforms Inc META.O said on Friday it was exploring a standalone decentralized social network for sharing text updates.
+March 10 (Reuters) - Meta Platforms Inc META.O is exploring a standalone decentralized social network for sharing text updates, a company spokesperson said on Friday, in what could be a direct competitor to billionaire Elon Musk's Twitter Inc.

-Indian business news website Moneycontrol.com first reported the news, citing sources.
-The report said that Meta's new content app would support ActivityPub, the decentralized social networking protocol that powers Twitter-rival Mastodon.
+Earlier in the day, Indian business news website Moneycontrol.com first reported the news, citing sources.
+The report said Meta's new content app would support ActivityPub, the decentralized social networking protocol that powers Twitter-rival Mastodon and other federated apps.

-"We're exploring a standalone decentralized social network for sharing text updates.
-We believe there's an opportunity for a separate space where creators and public figures can share timely updates about their interests," a Meta spokesperson told Reuters in an emailed statement.
+Meta's new app would be Instagram-branded and will allow users to register or login through their Instagram credentials, according to the Moneycontrol report.

-(Reporting by Shubham Kalia and Shubhendu Deshmukh in Bengaluru; Editing by Rashmi Aich)
+(Reporting by Shubham Kalia and Shubhendu Deshmukh in Bengaluru; Editing by Rashmi Aich and Sherry Jacob-Phillips)

 ((Shubham.Kalia@thomsonreuters.com;))